 Please remember when dropping your child off in the student drop-off area with our buses in the back of the school that you need to turn left as you enter the drop-off area; the outer lane is for buses only.
 We appreciate your support!

 Here are a couple of great resources to support Parents as they navigate the online world of digital and social media.

 Parent and teacher guide for social media: http://SafeSmartSocial.com

 A Cyber Safe curriculum provider and digital media review: http://www.commonsensemedia.org/

 Whenever your son/daughter will not be, or is not in school:

-Automated calls will go out twice a day if the absence is not called in by 9:00 a.m.
+Automated calls will go out twice a day if the absence is not called in before 9:00 a.m.